jaypaulb/CanvusPythonAPI/LLM_DEV_GUIDE.md

 - TASKS.md is single source of truth
 - Issue numbers must be referenced in commits/PRs
 - Status indicators: 🔄 (in progress), ✅ (completed), 🚫 (blocked)
-- Move to next task immediately when blocked
-- Document thoroughly, then continue working
 - Follow Python API library best practices for maintainability